united-manufacturing-hub/united-manufacturing-hub/docs/content/en/docs/Concepts/Digital Shadow/index.md

 Assembly Station 3:
-- At Assembly Station ProductE comes in and is turned into Product F
+- At Assembly Station ProductE comes in and is turned into ProductF
 - ProductF gets a new UID and keeps the AID of ProductE.
 It now gets the Assy3 assigned as asset.

 Note that the `uniqueProduct` MQTT message for ProductD would not be under the Topic of Assembly2 as asset but for